icerockdev/moko-mvvm/README.md

     }
 }
 ```
-`eventsDispatcher.bind` attach `EventsDispatcher` to lifecycle (in this case - activity) to correct
+`eventsDispatcher.bind` attaches `EventsDispatcher` to the lifecycle (in this case - to an activity) to correctly
  subscribe and unsubscribe, without memory leaks.

-Also we can simplify bind of `EventsDispatcher` with `MvvmEventsActivity` and `EventsDispatcherOwnder`.
+We can also simplify the binding of `EventsDispatcher` with `MvvmEventsActivity` and `EventsDispatcherOwnder`.
 `EventsOwnerViewModel.kt`:
 ```kotlin
 class EventsOwnerViewModel(